RomlinGroup/Flatpack/README.md

 The future will be built by [flatpack robots](https://flatpackrobots.com) living on the edge (foreshadowing) powered by flatpacks (FPKs) containing micro-LLMs (streamlined language models that range from 100 million to 10 billion parameters).

-[Code signing](https://github.com/romlingroup/flatpack-ai#code-signing) is a digital safeguard to authenticate and safeguard the integrity of FPKs, preventing any potential Skynet scenarios.
+[Code signing](https://github.com/romlingroup/flatpack-ai#code-signing) is vital to authenticate FPKs and ensure accurate code loading.
+Any errors could lead to a catastrophic outcome, akin to inserting the wrong game cartridge in a robot.
+Hello, Skynet.

 Join us to flatten the complexity of AI and robotics.